-Before starting this preparation, I was already in touch with famous basic algorithms based on particular data structures.
-I learned these while doing introductory Data structure and Algorithm courses in college.
+I began my preparation with competitive programming, as it carries significant weightage in both tests and interviews.
+Before starting this preparation, I was already familiar with fundamental algorithms based on specific data structures.
+I learned these while studying introductory Data Structure and Algorithm courses in college.

-Subscribe to get well-designed content on data structures and algorithms, machine learning, system design, object orientd programming and math.
+Subscribe to get well designed content on data structure and algorithms, machine learning, system design, object orientd programming and math.